Home Reports Canada Home and Garden Shopify Ecommerce Industry Report

 Traffic Trends for Canada Home and Garden Shopify Stores

-Traffic Recovery and Seasonal Momentum in April 2026
+Traffic Recovery Gains Momentum Heading Into 2026

-Organic Search Dominates but Faces Structural Headwinds
+Organic Search Dominates but Faces Year-Over-Year Pressure

 SEO Performance for Canada Home and Garden Shopify Stores

-Organic Traffic Trends and Seasonal Patterns
+Organic Traffic Trends Show Seasonal Volatility and Year-Over-Year Pressure

 Paid Media Trends for Canada Home and Garden Shopify Stores

-Meta Ads Emerges as the Dominant Paid Channel
+Meta Ads Emerge as the Dominant Paid Channel

 Organic Social for Canada Home and Garden Shopify Stores